carvel-dev/carvel/site/content/blog/argocd-carvel-plugin.md

 ### Apply the changes to the cluster
 Since these files need to patch the Argo CD configuration, we can apply the ytt overlay when installing Argo CD directly, or as a separate continuous deployment as an exercise left to the reader.

 Now, lets install Argo CD Core.
-To keep setup simple we are using the core version that does not include the UI.
+To keep setup simple use the core version that does not include the UI.
 The manifests are available [here](https://argo-cd.readthedocs.io/en/stable/getting_started/#1-install-argo-cd): `https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/core-install.yaml`.

-We can run this command to apply the ytt overlays to the Argo CD core manifests and then apply that to the cluster using kapp (or modify for kubectl, if you prefer).
+Run this command to apply the ytt overlays to the Argo CD core manifests and then apply that to the cluster using kapp (or modify for kubectl, if you prefer).
 The `-y` continues deployment without confirmation.

 ```shell
 $ ytt -f argocd-cm-overlay.yml -f  repo-server-overlay.yml -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/core-install.yaml  | kapp deploy --app argo --namespace argocd --file - -y
 ```

 ## Create and template an Application with the ytt plugin
-Now, we're going to create an Application resource that watches the git repo directory `config-step-2-template/` containing simple ytt templates and data values.
-If you want to see updates automatically deployed when you make changes, fork this repo.
+Now, create an Application resource that watches the git repo directory `config-step-2-template/` containing simple ytt templates and data values.
+If you want to see updates automatically deployed when you make changes, fork this repo and update the `repoURL` reference below.
 Add `spec.source.plugin` to tell Argo to use the ytt plugin.

 ```yaml
 # simple-app-application.yml